esthrncode/project-euler/problem09/notes.md

 - Each of the numbers is a positive integer.
 - They fit the rule `a^2 + b^2 = c^2`
 - They add up to 1000: `a + b + c = 1000`.

+It ask us to find the product `abc`

 ### Strategy for Solving the Problem